Christmas Discount Prices Now Applied! 🎅🏼

 Practical details: Siam Mall has 1,100 free parking spaces (ground level and underground) and runs a free shuttle bus with stops in Los Cristianos, Playa de las Américas, and Costa Adeje.
 It’s right next to Siam Park, so many people combine a shopping trip with a visit to the water park.

-Calle del Castillo, Santa Cruz de Tenerife — The island’s main high street and the heart of shopping in the capital.
-It’s a long pedestrianised street lined with Spanish and international brands, independent shops, cafés, and the occasional street performer.
+Calle del Castillo, Santa Cruz de Tenerife.
+The island’s main high street and the heart of shopping in the capital.
+It’s a long pedestrianised street lined with Spanish and international brands, independent shops, cafes, and the occasional street performer.
 This is where locals actually shop, so the atmosphere feels more authentic than resort-area malls.
-You’ll find El Corte Inglés (Spain’s major department store) at one end, along with Primark, Zara, and dozens of other stores.
+You’ll find Primark (inside Centro Comercial Meridiano, the only one on the island), Zara, and dozens of other stores along the street.

 What to Buy in Tenerife

-Here’s what’s genuinely worth buying in Tenerife — either because it’s cheaper than at home or because you can’t get it elsewhere:
+Shopping Tenerife Here’s what’s genuinely worth buying in Tenerife, either because it’s cheaper than at home or because you can’t get it elsewhere:

 Perfume and cosmetics.
 This is the biggest win for most shoppers.
 Stores like Primor (in Siam Mall and Santa Cruz) sell major brands at prices well below UK/German retail.
 The IGIC difference is most noticeable on premium fragrances.
 Airport duty-free shops at both Tenerife South and Tenerife North also offer competitive prices on perfume, cosmetics, and skincare.